calimero-project/serial-native/README.md

 ~~~

 #### With Gradle
-For Linux, macOS, Windows; ARMv7 is not working.
+For Linux, macOS, Windows.
 The compiled library can be found in the _build/lib_ directory.

     ./gradlew build

 #### With Maven
-For Linux, macOS, ARMv7.
+The Java library is compiled via

+    mvn clean compile

+The native library is compiled using the `NAR` maven plugin (the plugin configuration assumes that the _JAVA_HOME_ environment variable is set).
+The POM contains settings for Linux and macOS:

+    mvn nar:nar-compile

 The compiled library can be found in the _target/nar_ directory.

-    mvn nar:nar-compile

-The `nar` maven plugin supports compiling native code on a number of different architectures.
-Currently, the POM contains settings for Linux and macOS, which need to be adjusted depending on Java version and directory.
-To skip running any nar plugins, use `-Dnar.skip=true`.
+The `NAR` maven plugin supports compiling native code on a number of different architectures.